FormidableLabs/react-music/README.md

 #### Monosynth

 The `Monosynth` component is a `Synth` component, but it only plays one note at a time.
-Further, it has a `glide` prop that specifies portamento length.
+It also has a `glide` prop that specifies portamento length.
 So if two notes overlap, the monosynth glides up to the next value on that duration.
 Check out how:

 ```js
 <Song tempo={90}>